soroushchehresa/clubhouse-unfollowers/README.md

 <div align="center">

-#### This a PWA web application to find people who unfollowed you on Clubhouse.
+#### This a web application to find people who unfollowed you on Clubhouse.

 </div>